pomerol-ed/pomerol/README.md

   - ` make doc` generates the documentation in the `doc` subfolder.

 ##### License
-The software is released under MIT license.
+The software is released under GPLv2 license.
-Academic usage : please attribute this work by a citation to dx.doi.org/10.5281/zenodo.10436 .
+Academic usage : please attribute this work by a citation to http://dx.doi.org/10.5281/zenodo.10436 .
 ##### Authors
   * Andrey Antipov <Andrey.E.Antipov\at\gmail.com>
   * Igor Krivenko <igor\at\shg.ru>